 How do I start creating a character profile?

-Start by thinking about who your character is and what role they play in your story.
+Start by thinking about who your characters are and what role they play in your story.
 Then, jot down details about their appearance, personality, and background.
 Consider what motivates them and what obstacles they might face.

 How can I make my character profile more realistic?